UK Asylum Seekers Just Held a Mass Hunger Strike in Their Detention Center

 As for the protest, the spokesperson was keen to downplay it, saying, “A short and entirely passive protest took place at Harmondsworth IRC, involving between 30 and 40 detainees, over their concerns relating to their immigration status.
 They missed one meal.”

-So, perhaps some of the hunger strike was symbolic – a warning shot acoss GEO’s bow.
-That said, detainees told us that one man has been on continuous hunger strike for 70 days as of Sunday.
-He was arrested while transiting through a UK airport en route to Canada and was sentenced to six months for having “not genuine papers”.
-Then, the Home Office “lost” his passport, and he has had to wait, racking up over two years in detention.
-Recently, he was found unfit for detention and unfit to fly, but despite that, was issued a flight ticket last week.
+So perhaps some of the hunger strike was symbolic, a warning shot acoss GEO’s bow.
+That said, detainees told us that one man has been on a continuous hunger strike for 70 days as of Sunday.
+He was arrested while transiting through a UK airport en route to Canada and was sentenced to six months for having “not genuine papers.”
+Then, the Home Office “lost” his passport, and he has had to wait, racking up more than two years in detention.
+Recently, he was found unfit for detention and unfit to fly but, despite that, was issued a flight ticket last week.

-And yesterday, activists claimed that unrest had spread to other detention centres.
+And yesterday, activists claimed that unrest had spread to other detention centers.

-From talking to the detainees, it seemed like their main demand wasn’t even to stay in the UK, but just to have a fair trial: proper legal representation, time to properly build their case and an end to the irregularities and admin errors that mean it’s almost impossible for them to successfully gain asylum.
+From talking to the detainees, it seemed like their main demand wasn’t even to stay in the UK but just to have a fair trial: proper legal representation, time to properly build their case, and an end to the irregularities and administrative errors that mean it’s almost impossible for them to successfully gain asylum.

-As the world continues to be a mess of conflicts, prejudice and inequality, more asylum seekers are likely to come to this country.
-And as Theresa May continues to be bent on making Britain a “hostile environment”, it seems likely that Friday won’t be the last time migrants take action to get a fair hearing and improve their shitty situation.
+As the world continues to be a mess of conflicts, prejudice, and inequality, more asylum seekers are likely to come to the UK.
+And as Home Secretary Theresa May continues to be bent on making Britain a “hostile environment,” it seems likely that Friday won’t be the last time migrants take action to get a fair hearing and improve their shitty situation.